How to Implement Sensitivity Training in the Workplace (For Your Employees)

 — Builtin

-Wrapping Up | Workplace Sensitivity Training
+Wrapping Up

 Sensitivity training helps these employees remain sensitive and accepting of the existing diversity in the current workplace.
-A better understanding within the organization helps enable relationship building with other team members.
+A better understanding within the organization helps enable relationship-building with other team members.

 Title: Diversity Training in the Workplace (and Why it Matters)